Machine Learning Electroweakino Production: Introduction

 The nature of dark matter has remained a longstanding mystery.
 Despite the plethora of experiments aimed at directly detecting dark matter in underground laboratories and indirectly through secondary particles from dark matter annihilation or decay, no definitive evidence has yet been found.
 Another promising avenue is to produce dark matter candidates at the Large Hadron Collider (LHC) and study them.
 At the LHC, the production of dark matter will be detected as the excess of missing energy events.

 One of the most promising candidates of dark matter is the lightest neutralino ($\tilde \chi_1^0$) in supersymmetric theories.
 The system of heavy squarks $(\tilde q)$ and light electroweakinos $(\tilde \chi)$ is probably the simplest and most studied case for the dark matter production at the LHC.
 The current literature mainly focuses on a combination of moderately heavy squarks, $1 ~{\rm TeV} \lesssim m_{\tilde q} \lesssim 2 ~{\rm TeV}$ with a light Bino-like neutralino ($\tilde \chi_1^0$) \cite{ATLAS:2020syg,CMS:2019ybf}.
-In this case, the production is dominated by squark pairs, $pp \to \tilde q \tilde q$,\footnote{$\tilde q$ denotes both squarks and anti-squarks} followed by the squark decay $\tilde q \to q \tilde \chi_1^0$, which gives rise to final states with two randomly distributed high $p_\mathrm{T}$ jets and large missing energy ($E_\mathrm{T}^\mathrm{miss} = | {\bf p}_T^{\rm miss} |$) originating from two $\tilde \chi_1^0$s.
+In this case, the production is dominated by squark pairs, $pp \to \tilde q \tilde q$,\footnote{$\tilde q$ denotes both squarks and anti-squarks.} followed by the squark decay $\tilde q \to q \tilde \chi_1^0$, which gives rise to final states with two randomly distributed high $p_\mathrm{T}$ jets and large missing energy ($E_\mathrm{T}^\mathrm{miss} = | {\bf p}_T^{\rm miss} |$) originating from two $\tilde \chi_1^0$s.
 A similar signature also arises from the direct production of Wino- or Higgsino-like electroweakinos, $pp \to \tilde \chi \tilde \chi + {\rm jets}$, assuming the mass splitting between the electroweak multiplet is small enough so that decays among the multiplet are unresolvable.\footnote{When the mass splitting between the electroweak multiplet is moderately small, one can improve the sensitivity by exploiting soft-leptons coming from decays of heavier states in the multiplet \cite{ATLAS:2019lng, ATLAS:2021moa, CMS:2021edw}.
-We, however, do not consider such a case.} Unlike the squark pair production case, the origin of high $p_\mathrm{T}$ jets is QCD radiation, similar to the background processes.
+For even smaller mass splitting the chargino's lifetime might be long enough to produce detectable disappearing track signature \cite{ATLAS:2022rme, CMS:2020atg}.
+We, however, do not consider such cases in our study. } Unlike the squark pair production case, the origin of high $p_\mathrm{T}$ jets is QCD radiation, similar to the background processes.